omar123487/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe  -a script that sets the mode of the file hello to -rwxr-x-wx.

 10-mirror_permissions - a script that sets the mode of the file hello the same as the file olleh.

+11-11-directories_permissions - a script that adds execute permissions to all subdirectories of the current directory for the owner, group[ owner and the world.